Look at new unconfirmed bugs since noon PST on the last triager's rotation. Use this issue tracker query.

 If a bug looks like it might be network related, middle click (or command-click on OSX) to open it in a new tab.

-If network causes are possible, ask for a net-export log (If it‘s not a browser crash) and attach the most specific internals-network label that’s applicable.
+If network causes are possible, ask for a net-internals log (If it‘s not a browser crash) and attach the most specific internals-network label that’s applicable.
 If there isn't an applicable narrower component, a clear owner for the issue, or there are multiple possibilities, attach the Internals>Network component and proceed with further investigation.

 If non-network causes also seem possible, attach those components as well.